Waylon Live

-Waylon Live is a live album by Waylon Jennings, released on RCA Victor in 1976.
+Waylon Live is the first live album by Waylon Jennings, released on RCA Victor in 1976.

 Background

 Jennings first gained fame as a live performer at a club called J.D.s in Phoenix, Arizona in the early 1960s.
 A disciple of Buddy Holly (with whom he toured before the rock and roll pioneer's death in 1959), Jennings and his band the Waylors played many styles of music, including folk, rock, and country, and it was on the basis of his local fame throughout Arizona that he was signed to RCA Victor in 1966 by Chet Atkins.
 However, the Texan quickly became disillusioned with the lackluster sound of his recordings, especially when compared to his live shows.
 He began demanding the right to record with the Waylors and produce his own records, and by 1972 RCA - regretting the loss of Willie Nelson to Atlantic and under siege from Waylon's new manager Neil Reshen - gave in.
 What followed was an unprecedented string of critically acclaimed albums, including the groundbreaking Honky Tonk Heroes in 1973, widely regarded as ground zero for the outlaw country movement.
 Reshen also booked Jennings and his band into clubs not known for country music, like Max's Kansas City in New York City.
 In the CMT episode of Inside Fame about his life, Jennings recalled that he told the jaded rock audience he was from Nashville and would be playing country music, adding "We sure hope you like it, but if you don't like it you better keep your mouth shut, 'cause we will kick your ass."
 When met with the audience's reply of "Who the hell are you?", Jennings replied: "I'm Waylon goddamn Jennings."